NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/lora/lora-raw/lora.md

 Adding the LoRa® driver for the first time it will install a module/plugin dependency called `LoRa®`.
 :::

-## Summery Of Ports When Adding a Network
+## Summary Of Ports When Adding a Network

 Depending on the LoRa® network use case the correct serial-port must be selected.